AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 ### Pattern definition in `.md`
 PatternLab users can view information about each pattern using the "Pattern Info" feature, whose content is supplied by data provided in a `.md` file.

-All `pattern.md` files should include the following elements:
+All `pattern.md` files must include the following elements:
 * Description that details what the pattern is, what is included and how it is intended to be used.
 * A list of variants (if applicable)
 * The JIRA tickets (linked) that apply to that patterns